 Things don’t get much better than staying in an Elizabethan Manor where Shakespeare reportly married his love Anne Hathaway and actually penned “As You Like It” in 1599 including the immortal line “The whole world is a stage”.
 Billesley Manor Hotel is located just outside Stratford-upon-Avon, the birthplace of Shakespeare, and it is the most romantic setting.
 It is the perfect place to base yourself to explore some of the Cotswolds best villages.
 You can read more about our stay in Billesley Manor Hotel here.

 As I mentioned previously we wanted to see as much of the Cotswolds as possible including a night in London.
-In London we stayed in the vibrant Soho area in Nadler Soho Hotel and spent the day in the beautiful British Summer wandering around Notting Hill.
+In London we stayed in the vibrant Soho area in The Resident Soho and spent the day in the beautiful British Summer wandering around Notting Hill.

 De Vere Cotswolds Water Park

 After London we wanted to immerse ourselves back in the English countryside and we found De Vere Cotswolds Water Park a really good base for exploring the prettiest villages in the Cotswolds.
-This is also an affordable option for staying in the Cotswolds as you have the option of self-catering.
+This is also an affordable option for staying in the Cotswolds, especially with a large family, as you have the option of self-catering.

 Abbey Hotel Bath

 On our last day we wanted to explore the beautiful city of Bath with its limestone Georgian architecture and connection to Jane Austen.
 If you haven’t been to Bath yet I have a blog post on 10 reasons to travel to Bath that I know will convince you.
-This time we stayed in the wonderful Abbey Hotel and I highly recommend it but No.15 Great Pulteney and Country Living Hotel Bath are also really good alternatives.
+This time we stayed in the wonderful Abbey Hotel and I highly recommend it but No.15 Great Pulteney and Lansdown Grove Hotel are also really good alternatives.

 If you are looking for more hotel inspiration my friend Jasmine from the blog The Life of a Social Butterfly highly recommends staying at The Painswick Hotel in the Cotswolds.